tuya/tuya-android-industry-app-sdk-sample/README.md

 License
 ---
-Tuya Android IoT App SDK Sample is available under the MIT license.
+Tuya Android Industry App SDK Sample is available under the MIT license.
 Please see the [LICENSE](LICENSE) file for more info.